 Marilyn Nelson Waniek

 *Marilyn Nelson Waniek was born on this date in 1946.
 She is a Black poet, writer, and educator.

 A native of Cleveland, Ohio, Marilyn Nelson Waniek is the daughter of Melvin M. (in the U.S. Air Force) and Johnnie (a teacher) Nelson.
-She got her undergraduate degree from the University of California, Davis in 1968; M.A. from the University of Pennsylvania, 1970; University of Minnesota, Ph.D., 1978.
-She was married to Erdmann F. Waniek (1970 - 1979); Roger R. Wilkenfeld (1979 - 1998); children: (second marriage) Jacob, Dora.
+She got her undergraduate degree from the University of California, Davis, in 1968; her M.A. from the University of Pennsylvania in 1970; her University of Minnesota Ph.D.
+1978.
+She was married to Erdmann F. Waniek (1970 - 1979); Roger R. Wilkenfeld (1979 - 1998), and children: in (second marriage) Jacob and Dora.

 Going by the last name Nelson since 1995, she is the author of several collections of poems, including For the Body, The Cat Walked Through the Casserole and Other Poems for Children, and The Homeplace, which was a Finalist for the 1991 National Book Award.
 Marilyn Hacker described The Homeplace as a "book whose good humor, grace and dignity clothe the naked body of truth-telling.
 Waniek limns her characters, who are also her foremothers and forefathers, with a novelist's sleight of hand and a poet's precision and music."